akeneo/pim-helpcenter/content/md/first-steps/manage-type-association.md

 # Check the association type history

 Changes made on association types are recorded and visible under the history tab of the association type.
-For example: label change, attribute change, etc.

 :For each change, a version of the association type is created.
 The following information is tracked down for each version: